-Even in a world of Internet-based marketing and social media engagement, printing brochures and flyers still make quite an impact.
+Even in a world of digital marketing and social media engagement, printing brochures and flyers still make quite an impact.

 One survey (from Hubspot) even showed that 37 percent of marketers stated visual marketing as the most important form of content for their company.